tModLoader/tModLoader/PortingNotes_1.4.5.md

 - https://github.com/tModLoader/tModLoader/pull/1675 seemed to fix a bug that is apparently now fixed in vanilla.
 Patches in AWorkshopPublishInfoState deleted.
 Verify that existing workshop publicity still correctly updates UI without requiring a click.
 - RecipeGroup has changed dramatically.
 We'll need to adjust how modded groups merge and document the new behaviors and new ctors.
 The tml added methods might also be superfluous now.
 - Mount.Dismount now has a ignoreEffect parameter, this might duplicate the skipDust variable used in MountLoader.Dismount.
 Adjust patches (and docs) accordingly if they should be the same.
 When is it set?
 Do modded mounts need to care about when ignoreEffect was true or false?
-- NPC now has various spawn flags like ZoneSnow, ZoneDungeon, etc. What are they for?
-  - NPC.Spawner class is similar to our NPCSpawnInfo class.
-There are a lot of renames and less intuitive field names.
-Maybe we should restore many of the better names with redirects or vanilla edits.
-- Use InitData.MaxNPCs instead of Main.maxNPCs?
-Or not?
-When to use one or the other?
+- NPC.Spawner class needs docs and hooks (similar to the old NPCSpawnInfo).
+The intent is that modders can intercept the various stages, and set/override flags to alter vanilla spawn logic.
 - NPCLoader.BuffTownNPC will need to be reworked to facilitate new functionality.
 "Defeating a boss now also gives each villager a 1.5% attack speed bonus." is a new vanilla effect.
 Similarly the Advanced Combat Techniques increases health by 250.
 Dryad immortal on infectedSeed.
 - Check for any remaining TML added ID sets that aren't in TML.cs files.
 - BuffLoader.ReApply (NPC) logic seems changed, likely to fix desync issues.
 The server sync for MessageID.NPCBuffs when !quiet now happens after the reapply logic.
 Modded ReApply will need doc updates or maybe new parameters to properly adjust to these changes.
 Maybe a ref time parameter instead?
 - NPC.TryAddingRepeatedBuff added.
 Might be useful to document and make public.
 - Recipe.requiredTile no longer supports multiple tiles.
 Only a single crafting station is the new approach.
-Should we restore the old functionality?
-Is this necessary for the new crafting menu features?
+In theory it is possible to restore multiple required tiles, but we'd have to rule that recipes can show in the filtered crafting station UI if _any_ of their required tiles meet the filter.
 - Zone calculations seem to have been reorganized a bit.
 Verify functionality of hooks (TileCountsAvailable, ResetNearbyTileEffects, UpdateSceneEffect)
 - TryGetTileBounds needs docs.
 DrawFrameOffsets needs docs and maybe example, not sure what it is for yet.
 - FileUtilities.Copy and Move no longer have an `overwrite` parameter.